Schumann-Engineering/website/templates/data privacy and anonymization/content.md

 1. They set forth the legal ground of collecting identifiable information
 2. Consent of the data subject / individual is not required

-{WARNING}
+> [!WARNING]
-The legal ground for the collection of such data is also restricted to how such collected data can be processed!
+> The legal ground for the collection of such data is also restricted to how such collected data can be processed!
+>

-For example, the collection of an IP address might be required by a law, but only to answer requests from law enforcement agencies.
+> For example, the collection of an IP address might be required by a law, but only to answer requests from law enforcement agencies.
 This does not allow a data processor to use this data for other means as specified in such laws without consent of the data subject / individual!
-{/WARNING}

-{WARNING}
+> [!WARNING]
-In such a case the data subject / individual still has to be informed about the data collection under data protection laws!
+> In such a case the data subject / individual still has to be informed about the data collection under data protection laws!
-{/WARNING}